RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config.md

 ![send-metmask](../../static/img/testnet-wallet-config/send-tcore-1.png)

 3. Enter the amount of tCORE tokens you want to send and the address whom you want to send the tCORE tokens make sure its a Core Testnet Address.
-Then click next and confirm teh transaction.
+Then click next and confirm the transaction.

 ![send-metmask](../../static/img/testnet-wallet-config/send-tcore-2.png)